Frequently Asked Questions

 What is the power source for ProScale measuring devices?

 Most ProScale measuring devices are powered by the Digital Readout.
-The Readout contains 1 CR123 lithium battery or two AA alkaline or lithium batteries.
+Most of our readouts use (1) CR123 lithium battery.
 Some of our digital readout models are powered by 12-24VDC.

 Will ProScale lose its position when turned off or when power is removed?

 ProScales products built with Absolute technology will not lose their position when turned off or when power is removed.
-(Models 150 and 250 plus any ProScale products incorporating these systems)
+(This includes Model 150 and Model 250, plus any products incorporating these systems.)

-ProScale products built with Incremental technology will not lose their position when the READOUT is turned off, but could possibly lose their position when power is removed from the Encoder.
-(Models 180/190, 280/290, 380/390 and 580/590 plus any ProScale products built using this technology)
+ProScale products built with Incremental technology will not lose their position when the READOUT is turned off, but could possibly lose their position if power is removed from the Encoder.
+(This includes Models 190, 290, 390 and 590, plus any products built using this technology.)

 Can ProScale communicate with computers?
 What is the protocol?

 ProScale is compatible with computers using several different protocols.
 Our SPC equipped readouts output Mitutoyo Digimatic™ signal.
-This signal can be converted to RS232, RS485, RS422, or an analog 0-5 or 0-10VDC signal using our interface products.
+This signal can be converted to RS232, RS485, RS422, or an analog 0-5, or 0-10VDC signal using our interface products.
 Many of our digital readouts have built-in converters as well.
-Data may also be transmitted wirelessly using Pro-RF SPC or Encoder transmitters and receivers.
+Data may also be transmitted wirelessly using ProRF SPC or ProRF Encoder transmitters.

 What is the maximum speed that ProScale can be moved?

-- Encoders with Absolute technology have a slew rate of 16 inches per second.
-(M150, M250)
+- Standard Absolute technology Encoders have a slew rate of 14 inches per second.
+(These are standard on Models 150 and 250)

-- Hi-Speed Absolute Encoders technology have a slew rate of 30 inches per second.
-(ProTable)
+- Hi-Speed Absolute technology Encoders have a slew rate of 24 inches per second.
+(These are standard on ProTable products made prior to 2014.)

 Can ProScale measuring devices be used outdoors?

 ProScales were designed to be used indoors where the temperature is between 0 - 51ºC (32 - 120ºF).
-Our liquid crystal displays will not operate properly outside these temperatures.
-Our LED display (requires 24VDC power) will operate in colder temperatures.
-Absolute (M150, M250) ProScales does not operate in wet environments, however the encoder and scale are designed to withstand shop dirt, dust, and other airborne contaminants
+Our liquid crystal displays will not operate well outside these temperatures.
+Our LED display (requires 12-24VDC power connection) will operate in colder temperatures.
+Absolute technology ProScales (Models 150, 250) do not operate in wet environments, however the encoder and scale are designed to withstand shop dirt, dust, and other non-conductive contaminants.
+Incremental technology ProScales (Models 190, 290, 390, 590) will operate in light splash environments, and the encoder and scale are designed to withstand shop dirt, dust, and all other airborne contaminants.

 How do I retrofit my product with ProScale measuring devices?